 For decades, John served as the go-to name for boys in the US.
 And while some probably answered to Johnny (Carson) or Jack (Kennedy), that still left an awful lot of Johns.
 Today, it’s the kind of traditional name some parents avoid.
 And yet, in a sea of Noahs, Liams, and Bens, John might sound fresh and surprising.
 From John the Baptist to John Lennon, plenty of meaningful associations attach to this handsome, straightforward name.

 One hundred years ago, Louis reigned, a Top 50 choice through the 1930s.
 Then things changed, and Louis retreated.
 Still, a long history of use makes this a flawless member of the classic boy names’ club.
 The Germanic Ludwig was whispered down the alley, via Latin, into the French Louis.
 They pronounce it Louie; so do lots of people, but in the US you’ll also hear Louis said like Lewis.
-Louis Armstrong makes it musical, even though a future generation of parents will probably think of One Direction’s Louise Tomlinson first.
-18 kings of France answered to the name, and Prince George Alexander Louis of Cambridge cements this name’s classic status.
+Louis Armstrong makes it musical, even though a future generation of parents will probably think of One Direction’s Louis Tomlinson first.
+18 kings of France answered to the name, and Prince Louis Arthur Charles of Cambridge cements this name’s classic status.

 If two-syllable, ends-in-n boy names with surname style are all the rage, why hasn’t Martin caught on?
 It comes from ancient Rome, derived from Mars, god of war.
 That ancient status should be another plus; so should legendary figures like civil rights activist Martin Luther King, Jr. It’s well-used across the world and still feels like a classic pick in the US.
 With names like William and Henry so popular, there’s plenty of space for classic boy names like Martin to wear well.